Serving like Stephen

 When we talk about "full-time" ministry today, it's the apostles we usually have in mind—people whose daily work is devoted to preaching and teaching.
 The problem is that most of us aren't preachers, and probably shouldn't be.
 Most of us are much better at jobs that fall into the "non-preaching" category.
 To put it in the language of Acts 6, most of us are table servers.
 And most of us have no idea if this work matters to God.

 So does it?

 Consider the apostles' job description for table servers.
-They're looking for "men of good repute, full of the spirit and of wisdom."
-Men like Stephen, "full of grace and power."
+They're looking for "Acts 6:3."
+Men like Stephen, "Acts 6:8."
 A man so full of the Holy Spirit that he saw the heavens opened and Jesus standing at the right hand of God.
 This is the kind of man the early church had in mind to serve tables.